Manuel Gamio

 Manuel Gamio (1883–1960) was a Mexican anthropologist, archaeologist, sociologist, and a leader of the indigenismo movement.
 Although he rejected full sovereignty for indigenous communities in Mexico, he argued that their self-governing organizations, such as tribal governments, municipal organizations, and elected community leaders should be recognized and respected.
+He also contributed to the Mexican immigrant laborers in the United States to organize and create Mexican communities in the United States.
 He is often considered as the father of modern anthropological studies in Mexico.
 He devised a well-known system for classifying the hunter-gatherers of Central America.

 Education

 Gamio was born in Mexico City, where he studied engineering at the School of Mining.
 He studied archaeology, ethnology, and anthropology with Nicolás León and Jesús Galindo y Villa at the International School of American Archaeology and Ethnology (established on 11 January 1911 at the Museo Nacional de Antropología in Mexico City).
 At age 19 he left his studies to work on a family rubber plantation, where the states of Oaxaca, Veracruz and Puebla join.
 There he learned Nahuatl from the plantation workers and developed a strong interest in Mexico's indigenous cultures.

 He returned to study at the National Museum under Zélia Nuttall, who in 1909 sent him to study under Franz Boas at Columbia University.
 There he earned a Ph.D.
 From Boas he adopted the cultural approach characteristic of the anthropology of the United States in the twentieth century.
 Boas considered Gamio one of his best students.